ACCC inquiry into improving electricity affordability

 Monitoring of prices, profits and margins

-The government has directed the ACCC to monitor and report on prices, profits and margins in the supply of electricity in the National Electricity Market.
-The first report is due to government by 31 March 2019, with reporting to continue at least every 6 months until 2025.
+In 2018, the Australian Government directed the ACCC to monitor and report on prices, profits and margins in the supply of electricity in the National Electricity Market.
+The first report was delivered to the government in March 2019, with reporting to continue at least every 6 months until 2025.

 The formal government direction enables the ACCC to use its information gathering powers, meaning electricity providers are legally required to provide the ACCC with information relating to the inquiry.